tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Volume editors

 - Provide a link to the abstract tracking spreadsheet (ATS) to all session coordinators for tracking progress of the preliminary assessment and editorial review.
-- Responsible for communicating with authors about required revisions (after SC has flagged abstract with `revise`).
+- Responsible for communicating with authors (via `Send feedback` button) about required revisions (after SC has flagged abstract with `revise`).
 - Have access to all abstracts in the volume, should questions arise.
 - Work with session coordinators to ensure that deadlines are met.
 - Notify authors (outside of ARPHA) of the provisional acceptance of their abstracts for presentation at the conference